pdjr-build/firmware-factory/spudpole/modctl/README.md

 This project implements __MODCTL__, an N2K control interface for one or two anchor windlasses.
-The module allows physical switches in one location to operate a windlass in some other location subject to the requirement that the windlass to be operated must have an N2K interface that supports the N2K
-[Windlass Network Messages](
+The module allows physical switches in one location on the N2K bus to operate a windlass in some other location subject to the requirement that the windlass to be operated must have an N2K interface that supports the [Windlass Network Messages]( https://www.nmea.org/Assets/20190613%20windlass%20amendment,%20128776,%20128777,%20128778.pdf) protocol.
-https://www.nmea.org/Assets/20190613%20windlass%20amendment,%20128776,%20128777,%20128778.pdf)
-control protocol.

-__MODCTL__ was developed to support spudpole operation, but it will allow operation of any N2K controlled windlass which uses the referenced protocol.
+__MODCTL__ was developed to operate spudpoles, but it will allow operation of any N2K controlled windlass which uses the referenced protocol.

-Multiple __MODCTL__ modules can be installed on a single bus and an acquire/release control protocol allows non-conflictual operation
+Multiple __MODCTL__ modules can be installed on a single bus.

 ## Switch inputs